bavelsoft/fieldmapper/README.md

         X map(Y y);
     }

-And you'll get a generated class FooTypeMapper which implements Foo, and matches up the setters of X with the getters of Y. If any of the types don't match up, it will automatically call conversion methods in the class.
+And you'll get a generated class FooTypeMapper which implements Foo, and which matches up the setters of X with the getters of Y. If any of the types don't match up, it will automatically call conversion methods in the class.

     interface Foo {
         @TypeMapper